Skip to Main Content

 The court admitted the CONTRIBUTING FACTORS and INVESTIGATOR’S NARRATIVE.
 The court followed Federal Rule 803(8) and the United States Supreme Court ruling in Beech Aircraft Corp. v.
 Rainey 488 U.S. 153, which stated that “portions of investigative reports otherwise admissible under rule 803 are not inadmissible merely because they express a conclusion or an opinion.
 The form is shown below.

-Other Courts Exclude Parts of the Crash Report
+Other Courts Exclude Parts of the Accident Report

 There, one officer relied on factual observations of another officer at the scene, and the crash report admitted into evidence was redacted as to the narrative opinion.
 In Texas, it is well settled that a trial court has broad discretion in deciding whether to admit or exclude this evidence.